ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 Once the presence of the failover configuration is verified, you may proceed to create the cross-region bucket using the key from that {{site.data.keyword.hscrypto}} instance.

-If the cross-region bucket creation in US cross-region with a {{site.data.keyword.hscrypto}} root key fails with a `500` error, then the user is advised to check if the status of failover configuration for that {{site.data.keyword.hscrypto}} instance (using the methods detailed above) before reattempting the bucket creation.
+If the cross-region bucket creation in US Cross Region with a {{site.data.keyword.hscrypto}} root key fails with a `500` error, then the user is advised to check if the status of failover configuration for that {{site.data.keyword.hscrypto}} instance (using the methods detailed above) before reattempting the bucket creation.
 {:important}